ignotochi/MerossApi/README.md

 With this app you can Load and Toggle your devices with multiple accounts at the same time.

-The authentication is guaranteed by a token, and the output is a json, so you can implement you front-end to manage your devices.
+The authentication is guaranteed by a token, and the output is a json, so you can implement your custom front-end to manage your devices.

 This is my first project in python, so please have a mercy on me! =)